2020-06-06 — Mongo book mention

 when it will appear, but as soon as I find out, I'll post it here!

-- The screenplay for the planned movie adaptation of An Affair of Sorcerers was
+- The screenplay for the planned movie adaptation of (AFFAIR) was

 written by George C. Chesbro!
 Here's hoping it all pans out....